jaybeecave/resume/README.md

-`Please feel free to comment and post feedback in the form of a pull request.
-Writing CV's aren't up there on my list of skills :)`
+`Please feel free to comment and post feedback as a bug or better yet submit a pull request.`

 # Joshua Cave